Thyroid Patients: Do You Need T3?by Mary Shomon Patient Advocate

 - Adding compounded, prescription, time-released T3 to levothyroxine

-- Adding a natural desiccated thyroid (NDT) drug such as Nature-throid, Thyroid WP, Armour Thyroid, or generic to levothyroxine.
+- Adding a natural desiccated thyroid (NDT) drug such as Nature-throid, Thyroid WP, Armour Thyroid, or generic NDT to your levothyroxine treatment.
 NDT contains natural T3.

 - Stopping levothyroxine entirely, and switching you to an NDT drug